initialed85/dinosaur/README.md

 ## TODO

-- Finish containerising everything (sessions are containerised but servers aren't)
-    - Probably Docker Compose w/ private networks (no internet access) to limit exploitability
-- Put an Nginx reverse proxy in front of it all
 - Ability to relate sessions together in a game
 - Recording for all interactions for a game
 - All the actual gamification stuff